Casey & Anthony

 As a bit of a wedding fiend, I have spent most of my adult years reading wedding magazines, blogs such as this one, and trawling Instagram- in awe of the florals, the decor and the love that oozed from weddings.
 I couldn’t wait to have my own version, and I was determined to achieve the ‘must-have’ parts of a wedding in our celebration, but be confident in ditching the parts that were not important to us.

-The hardest part to begin with was finding a venue which didn’t scream wedding, but could also be transformed into the space we needed.
-I stumbled across 40 Rd Event Space online and was immediately excited.
-We went and viewed the venue on Christmas Eve, and Katie and her team immediately won us over with their relaxed organisation, and the freedom that they could allow us.
+The hardest part, to begin with, was finding a venue that didn’t scream wedding, but could also be transformed into the space we needed.
+I stumbled across Luna Event Space online and was immediately excited.
+We went and viewed the venue on Christmas Eve, and Katie and her team immediately won us over with their relaxed organisation and the freedom that they could allow us.
 The venue is plain, and quite industrial- perfect for an event/party- but can also be transformed into any style you want, with decorations, flowers, seating and more.
 There is also an industrial kitchen out the back, where their catering company Fourside Events cook from, ensuring the food on your day is always hot and fresh.

 Next up were the other big four – the celebrant, flowers, DJ and photographer.
 I found all of these through friend recommendations and Instagram- with enough searching you can find anything you want using social media!
 Our venue was also extremely helpful in recommending vendors who had worked with them and other clients before – which we utilised for hiring plants and extra chairs and tables.